TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 OL Mason Cole, Arizona Cardinals

-Saw time off the bench in Arizona's 31-24 setback to the 9-7 Rams … Cole received playing time in all 16 of the Cardinals' tilts, but only started two of them.
+Saw time off the bench in 5-10-1 Arizona's 31-24 setback to the Rams … Received playing time in all 16 of the Cardinals' tilts, but only started two of them.

 CB Blake Countess, New York Jets

-Did not see the field for a third straight week in New York's 13-6 win at Buffalo … Countess took part in six affairs in 2019, but did not rack up any stats.
+Did not see the field for a third straight week in 7-9 New York's 13-6 win at Buffalo … Took part in six affairs in 2019, but did not rack up any stats.

 WR Amara Darboh, Pittsburgh Steelers

-Did not receive playing time in 2019 (including Sunday's 28-10 loss to the Ravens), despite being promoted from the practice squad to the 8-8 Steelers' 53-man roster on Dec.
+Did not receive playing time in 2019, despite being promoted from the practice squad to the 8-8 Steelers' 53-man roster Dec.
 16.

 WR Devin Funchess, Indianapolis Colts

-Missed the final 15 clashes of the year with a broken collarbone, after only appearing in the season-opening loss to the Chargers … Funchess hauled in three catches for 32 yards that day before suffering the injury.
+Missed the final 15 games of the year with a broken collarbone, after only appearing in the 7-9 Colts’ season-opening loss to the Chargers … Hauled in three catches for 32 yards before suffering the injury.

 LB Rashan Gary, Green Bay Packers

-Came off the bench in Sunday's 23-20 thrilling victory at Detroit, but did not record any statistics … Gary played in all 16 clashes for 13-3 Green Bay (no starts), and registered 21 stops with two sacks.
+Came off the bench in the 13-3 packers’ 23-20 victory at Detroit, but did not record any statistics … Played in all 16 games (no starts) and registered 21 stops with two sacks.

 LB Ben Gedeon, Minnesota Vikings

-Suffered his second concussion of the year on Nov.
-17, and spent the rest of the campaign on the injured reserve … Gedeon started five of the eight contests he took part in this season, and tallied 13 tackles.
+Suffered his second concussion of the year Nov.
+17, and spent the rest of the campaign on the injured reserve … Started five of the eight contests he took part in for 10-6 Minnesota and tallied 13 tackles.

 TE Zach Gentry, Pittsburgh Steelers

-Did not play in his club's 28-10 loss to Baltimore … Gentry only received playing time in four games, and totaled one reception for four yards.
+Did not play in 8-8 Pittsburgh's 28-10 loss to Baltimore … Only received playing time in four games and totaled one reception for four yards.

 OL Graham Glasgow, Detroit Lions

-Started Detroit's 23-20 loss to 13-3 Green Bay, marking his 15th start in 15 outings this season (missed the Nov.
-3 loss at Oakland with a back injury).
+Started 3-12-1 Detroit's 23-20 loss to Green Bay, marking his 15th start in 15 outings this season (missed the game at Oakland Nov.
+3 with a back injury).

 "He made $2.03 million this year.
 There are 17 guards who average at least quadruple that, including [New Orleans Saint offensive guard Larry] Warford, and Glasgow could be looking at a similar type of contract."